 - Basements, whether paved or not; or

-- Waterborne material carried or otherwise moved by any of the water referred to in Paragraph 1, 3 or 4, or material carried or otherwise moved by mudslide or mudflow.
+- Waterborne material carried or otherwise moved by any of the water referred to in Paragraphs 1, 3, or 4, or material carried or otherwise moved by mudslide or mudflow.

 As insurance policies may vary, please check your own policy for language specific to your covered property.

-Water Damage losses can vary from a few hundred dollars to tens of thousands depending upon the extent of the leak or intrusion.
-Consider that 40,000 gallons of water (that’s the size of a small water silo) can pour through your investment property in no time and prolonged moisture can cause catastrophic mold damage if not attended to within 24-48 hours.
-If you own a multi-unit property, adjacent units could also become “casualties of war” or you could even be held liable for water that flows into your neighbor’s property causing a headache for them and causing potential strain on your relationship.
+Water losses can range from a few hundred dollars to tens of thousands depending on the extent of the leak or intrusion.
+Consider that 40,000 gallons of water (the capacity of a small water silo) can pour through your investment property quickly.
+Prolonged moisture can cause catastrophic mold damage if not attended to within 24-48 hours.
+If you own a multi-unit property, adjacent units could be affected by this peril.
+You could even be held liable for water that flows into your neighbor’s property.

 First, know what is in your policy: Read the sections of your insurance policy that address Water Damage.
-It is important to know both what you are and are not covered for.
-If you don’t understand your coverage or have questions, don’t hesitate to ask your agent who should be happy to help you!
+It is important to know what you are and aren’t covered for.
+If you don’t understand your coverage or have questions, don’t hesitate to ask your agent, who should be happy to help you!

 Shut the water off and drain the systems at all your vacant properties: At the very least, shut the water supply off in the house itself.
-That way, if you do have a pipe that bursts, the amount of water will be limited to what is currently in your plumbing system.
-Better still, shut off the supply at the street and drain the system.
-Then, there isn’t any water in there to freeze in the first place.
-Pouring environmentally safe, biodegradable antifreeze into your toilet bowls and tanks, sinks and any other drains in the house can keep those from being damaged too.
-If you don’t feel comfortable doing this yourself, winterization is a relatively simple job for a professional.
-Also, make sure the heat is set to no lower than 55 degrees.
+That way, if you have a pipe that bursts, the amount of water will be limited to what is currently in your plumbing system.
+Even better, shut off the supply at the street and drain the system.
+Then, there isn’t any water to freeze in the first place.
+Pouring environmentally safe, biodegradable antifreeze into your toilet bowls and tanks, sinks, and any other drains in the house can keep those from being damaged too.
+If you don’t feel comfortable doing this yourself, winterization is a simple job for a professional.
+Also, ensure the heat is set no lower than 55 degrees.
 It may need to be higher during extreme cold snaps or if your property is in a more northern location.

-For occupied properties, insulate pipes that are on an outside wall: Before the temps drop too low, make sure any plumbing located on exterior walls are properly insulated.
-Instruct tenants to keep faucets on a slow drip during cold snaps and open up cabinets below sinks to allow warmer air to circulate in those spaces.
+For occupied properties, insulate pipes on outside walls: Before the temps drop too low, ensure any plumbing on exterior walls is properly insulated.
+Instruct tenants to keep faucets on a slow drip during cold snaps and open the cabinets below sinks to allow warmer air to circulate in those spaces.
 Text or e-mail reminders are great!
-Lastly don’t forget technology can be a great ally – there are a variety of companies out there offering freeze sensors that send alerts right to your phone if there is an issue.
+Lastly, don’t forget technology can be a great ally.
+There are a variety of companies offering freeze sensors that send alerts right to your phone if there is an issue.

-About that mold: Mold can grow within 24-48 hours after a water event like a burst pipe.
-If you add heat to the equation, you’ll have a recipe that mold really loves.
-As such, it is imperative after a storm to dry out your property as quickly as possible.
-You may need to call in a water mitigation company to help if the job is a large one.
-Mold is typically excluded from most property policies so swift action to remediate any mold issue is critical!
+Prevent mold: Mold can grow within 24-48 hours after a water event like a burst pipe.
+If you add heat to the equation, you’ll have created the perfect environment for mold.
+It is critical that you dry out your property as quickly as possible after a storm.
+You may need to call a water mitigation company to help if the job is large.
+Mold is typically excluded from most property policies, so swift action to remediate any mold issue is critical!

-Sump Pumps: Make sure your sump has a back-up battery in case of a power outage.
-Excessive rain, downed trees and other plant debris, back up city drains, causing you additional drainage issues.
-If there is a catastrophic flood there may be nothing you can do but keeping your sump hummin’ may save you a lot of headache and money in a more localized flash flooding event.
+Make sure your sump pumps are working: Make sure your sump has a backup battery in case of a power outage.
+Excessive rain, downed trees, and other plant debris can back up city drains, causing additional drainage issues.
+If there is a catastrophic flood, there may be nothing you can do, but keeping your sump running may save you a lot of headaches and money in a more localized flash flooding event.